oracle/coherence/README.md

 * **Management over REST** - All JMX data and operations can be performed over REST, including cluster wide thread dumps and heapdumps.
-* **Non-cluster Access** - Provides access to the cluster from the outside via proxies, for distant (high latency) clients and for non-Java languages such as C{pp}, Go, JavaScript, .NET, and Python.
+* **Non-cluster Access** - Provides access to the cluster from the outside via proxies, for distant (high latency) clients and for non-Java languages such as C++, Go, JavaScript, .NET, and Python.
 * **Kubernetes friendly** - Enables seamless and safe deployment of applications to k8s with our own [operator](https://github.com/oracle/coherence-operator).